-Capital One will make a list of stockholders available electronically on the virtual meeting website during the meeting for those attending the meeting, and for ten days prior to the meeting, at our offices at 1600 Capital One Drive in McLean, Virginia.
+Capital One will make a list of stockholders available at the 2020 Annual Stockholder Meeting and, for ten days prior to the meeting, at our offices at 1600 Capital One Drive in McLean, Virginia.
 Please contact Capital One's Corporate Secretary at (703) 720-1000 if you wish to inspect the list of stockholders prior to the 2020 Annual Stockholder Meeting.